Felixbads/251104WaWi2/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes (2025-08-04)
+### Product Addition to Orders Bug Fix
+**Issue**: "Produkt hinzufügen" (Add Product) button in order detail view was not working properly.
+Products could be selected but newly added products weren't appearing in the order or persisting to the database.

+**Root Cause**: The backend `/api/orders/:id/add-product` endpoint was checking if the product already existed in the order and only updating the quantity instead of creating new line items.
+Additionally, the `order-items.ts` router containing the fixed endpoint was not mounted in the main server.

+**Solution**: Complete fix for product addition functionality:
+- **Backend Logic**: Modified the add-product endpoint to always create new line items instead of updating existing quantities, allowing multiple entries of the same product
+- **Router Integration**: Properly imported and mounted the `order-items.ts` router in `server/index.ts` at `/api` path
+- **Database Fields**: Added proper VAT calculations, unit specifications, and price breakdowns for new order items
+- **Endpoint Path**: Fixed endpoint now available at `/api/orders/:orderId/add-product`

+**Impact**: Users can now successfully add products to orders via the "Produkt hinzufügen" dialog.
+Each addition creates a separate line item, allowing for better inventory control and order management.
 ### PDF Email Attachment System with Fallback Implementation
 **Issue**: Implement PDF attachment feature for order emails with two modes - standard HTML emails and PDF attachments with cover letters.
 PDF preview functionality and editable cover letter text required.